giogaspa/fastify-multitenant/README.md

 }
 ```

-This configuration is passed to all resource factories for that tenant.
+This configuration is retrieved once per tenant and then passed to all resource factories for that tenant, serving as the foundation for initializing tenant-specific resources such as databases, APIs, or services.

-### 🔧 Programmatic reset of tenants configuration cache
+### Clearing tenant configuration cache programmatically

 ```ts
 await fastify.multitenant.configProvider.invalidate('tenantId');
 await fastify.multitenant.configProvider.invalidateAll();
 ```

----

-## 🔨 Resource Factories (Step 3)
+## Resource Initialization

-Register one or more resources per tenant.
-Factories can reference other already-initialized resources (declared before them).
+The plugin allows you to define and initialize tenant-specific resources (like databases, API clients, or services) that are automatically managed based on tenant context.
+Each resource is:

+1. Created on-demand when first needed
+2. Cached for subsequent requests to the same tenant
+3. Isolated between different tenants

+Resources are defined as a collection of factory functions that can depend on previously initialized resources, creating a dependency chain.

-### Factory Signature
+### Factory function signature

 ```ts
 (args: { tenantConfig: TenantConfig, resources: Partial<TenantResources>}) => Promise<Resource>